C4rl00ss/MPI/README.md

 In essence, the two codes are equivalent and differ only in the implementation of the MatTranspose function, which handles the transposition using different approaches.
 The execution times of the two methods are nearly identical, so running one code over the other does not lead to significant differences in performance.

+The **Sequential_MPI_Transposition.c** code performs the matrix transposition sequentially and serves as a baseline for comparing execution times. **For this reason, it is executed by the PBS files**.
+Therefore, to successfully run either of the PBS files, you must ensure that the repository contains both Matrix_Parallel_MPI.c (or Buffer_Parallel_MPI.c) and the sequential code.
+If the sequential file is missing, the PBS script will result in an error.

 ### How to execute the codes with pbs files
 - __It is recommended to first read the flag session regarding the -DAutomatic flag for setting the matrix size.__
-- Each PBS file contains all the commands required to compile and execute one of the two C files
+- Each PBS file contains all the commands required to compile and execute the Sequential_MPI_Transposition.c file and one of the two C files Matrix_Parallel_MPI.c or Buffer_Parallel_MPI.c
 - All the codes are written in c and compiled using GCC.
 The version of the compiler is gcc-9.1.0.
 For the correct use of MPI, the MPICH library was introduced in its version mpich-3.2.1 compiled by GCC in the gcc-9.1.0 version (mpich-3.2.1--gcc-9.1.0) .
 - To simplify the explanation we will only talk about the pbs file "runMatrix.pbs" and therefore its related code "Matrix_Parallel_MPI.c" because if you want to run the other code the procedure is the same.

 To run the PBS file, you need to:
-1. Copy the "runMatrix.pbs" file and the "Matrix_Parallel_MPI.c" file to the cluster.
+1. Copy the runMatrix.pbs file, the Matrix_Parallel_MPI.c file and the Sequential_MPI_Transposition.c file to the cluster.
-2. Open the PBS file and modify the line indicating the location of the C file to be compiled (comments in the PBS file guide this operation).
+2. Open the PBS file and modify the line indicating the location of the C files to be compiled (comments in the PBS file guide this operation).
 3. Save the PBS file.
 5. Finally, submit the PBS file using the directive `qsub runMatrix.pbs` in the cluster's bash terminal, and the file will be processed.

-### How to execute the main code in a interactive session
+### How to execute the MPI codes in a interactive session
 - __It is recommended to first read the flag session regarding the -DAutomatic flag for setting the matrix size__
--  To simplify the explanation we will only talk about the pbs file "runMatrix.pbs" and therefore its related code "Matrix_Parallel_MPI.c" because if you want to run the other code the procedure is the same.
+-  To simplify the explanation we will only talk about the Matrix_Parallel_MPI.c file because if you want to run the other code Buffer_Parallel_MPI.c the procedure is the same.
-1. Copy the "Matrix_Parallel_MPI.c" file to the cluster.
+1. Copy the Matrix_Parallel_MPI.c file to the cluster.
 2. Open an interactive session with 1 node, 96 cpus ,96 mpi processes, 4 gb of RAM
 3. load the module gcc91 for the c compiler GCC 9.1.0
 4. load the module  mpich-3.2.1--gcc-9.1.0 in order to compile MPI
 5. Use this to compile the code: "mpicc Matrix_Parallel_MPI.c -o matrix_paralel_comp -DAutomatic" ( for the other file use "mpicc Buffer_Parallel_MPI.c -o buffer_parallel_comp -DAutomatic")